Profiles in "Anthropology" Expertise Area

 • Marean’s research interests focus on the origins of modern humans, the prehistory of Africa, the study of animal bones from archaeological sites and climates and environments of the past.

-• Rosemarie Dombrowski is the inaugural Poet Laureate of Phoenix, AZ, the founding director of Revisionary Arts, and the founding editor of rinky dink press, The Revolution (Relaunch), and ISSUED: stories of service.
+• Rosemarie Dombrowski is the inaugural Poet Laureate of Phoenix, AZ and the founding director of Revisionary Arts, a poetic medicine nonprofit committed to improving health outcomes through poetry.

 • Christie holds doctorate, master’s, and bachelor’s degrees in English with emphases respectively in cultural studies, composition and rhetoric, and American literature.